khonsulabs/bonsaidb-www/content/blog/2022-01-18-commerce-benchmark.md

 author_url = "https://github.com/ecton"
 +++

+> If you aren't familiar with BonsaiDb, check out our [What is BonsaiDb?](/about/) page.

 While we're working towards our first alpha, I've been trying to anticipate questions potential users might have when looking at BonsaiDb for the first time.
-While we are keeping the alpha label, we are hoping to find some adventurous users who are excited at the vision of a programmable database written in Rust.
+While we are keeping the alpha label, we are hoping to find some adventurous users who are excited at our vision of a ["programmable database"](#programmable-database) written in Rust.

 One obvious question that almost everyone will ask at some point when hearing about a new database: **how does it perform?**